GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 To invoke a method you may use multiple approaches:
  - @ref BansheeEngine::MonoMethod::invoke "MonoMethod::invoke" - Calls the exact method on a specific managed object, with the provided parameters.
 We'll take about how managed objects are referenced in native code later, as well as how passing data between C++ and managed code works.
  - @ref BansheeEngine::MonoMethod::invokeVirtual "MonoMethod::invokeVirtual" - Calls the method polymorphically.
 Determines the actual type of the provided managed object instance and calls an overriden method if available.
- - @ref BansheeEngine::MonoMethod::getThunk "MonoMethod::getThunk" - Returns a C++ function pointer accepting a managed object, zero or more parameters and an exception object.
+ - @ref BansheeEngine::MonoMethod::getThunk const "MonoMethod::getThunk" - Returns a C++ function pointer accepting a managed object, zero or more parameters and an exception object.
 You can then call the function pointer like you would a C++ function.
 This is equivalent to @ref BansheeEngine::MonoMethod::invoke "MonoMethod::invoke" but is significantly faster.
-A helper method @ref BansheeEngine::MonoUtil::invokeThunk "MonoUtil::invokeThunk" is provided - it is suggested you use it instead of calling thunks manually (it handles exceptions internally).
+A helper method @ref BansheeEngine::MonoUtil::invokeThunk<T, Args> "MonoUtil::invokeThunk" is provided - it is suggested you use it instead of calling thunks manually (it handles exceptions internally).

 When calling static methods you should provide a null value for the managed object instance.